4 Easy and Epic Day Trips from Madrid, Spain

 How to get to El Escorial

 El Escorial lies about an hour northwest of Madrid.
-You can book transportation there via train, bus, or taxi.
+You can book transportation from El Escorial to Madrid via train, bus, or taxi.
 We found taking the train to be easy and convenient, as trains left about hourly from Madrid to El Escorial at the time.

 How long to spend in El Escorial